ReadyResearchersTemplates/demo-day-assignment/README.md

 * a short profile of you and your expertise as it relates to the project
 * a conclusion which reinforces the key points of your project

+### Turning in your presentation

+You'll notice that everyone has the same due date for slides: `26 September 2024` (the day before presentations start).
+At that time, Faculty will expect that you've turned your slides in using `PDF` form.
+To turn them in, you will upload the final `PDF` to the `docs` folder of your `research journal` (the folder will exist before the due date, even if it doesn't as of issuing this assignment).

+As a reminder, due to the form (`PDF`), there isn't really any way to effectively do animation.
+Keep that in mind.

 ### Structure

 #### `Introduction`